 How to Calculate Electrical Load for a Commercial Building

-The process begins with identifying all electrical loads in the building.
-This includes both fixed loads, such as lighting and HVAC systems, and variable loads, such as receptacles and equipment.
+The process begins with identifying all electrical loads in the building, including both fixed loads such as lighting and HVAC systems, and variable loads such as receptacles and equipment.

 Typical steps include: